-- Starting at least 6 hours before your procedure, do NOT eat or drink anything.
-If you finish eating at least 6 hours before your check-in time, you may have a light meal or snack. - For example, a light snack of tea and toast is OK, but do not eat high-fat foods such as bacon, sausage, or eggs for at least 8 hours before your check-in time. - Most patients tell us that having something to eat and drink in the morning helps the day go more smoothly, lowers stress, and improves their overall mood.
-If you wake up more than 6 hours before your procedure, try eating a light snack.
-If you want to eat a small meal, set your alarm for more than 8 hours before your procedure.
+- Starting 8 hours before your check-in time, do not eat any high-fat foods.
+Examples of high-fat foods are bacon, sausage, or eggs. - Starting at least 6 hours before your procedure, do NOT eat or drink anything. - You may have a light snack if you finish eating 6 hours before your check-in time.
+An example of a light snack is tea and toast. - Most patients tell us that having something to eat and drink in the morning helps the day go more smoothly, lowers stress, and improves their overall mood.
+If you wake up more than 6 hours before your procedure, try eating a light snack (see example above). - If you want to eat a small meal, set your alarm for more than 8 hours before your procedure.